apache/arrow/docs/source/developers/cpp/windows.rst

 ============

 To build a Debug version of Arrow, you should have pre-installed a Debug version of Boost.
-It's recommended to configure ``cmake build`` with the following variables for Debug build:
+It's recommended to configure ``cmake`` with the following variables for Debug build:

 * ``-DARROW_BOOST_USE_SHARED=OFF``: enables static linking with boost debug libs and simplifies run-time loading of 3rd parties